-This list gives the setpoint or the range for usual operation.
+This list gives the setpoint or the approximate range for usual operation.
+During operation the current values can have small differences to the given values.

 Signal number

 This list gives the signal number as follows (refer also to Para 11.2.2):